 In this article, we will explain what a processor is, what it does, and specifically, we are going to explain what a Quad-Core Processor is.

 Inside your computer is a number of parts.
 All of them have their part to play in the day-day running of your computer.

-The most important part is called the processor.
+The most important part is called the processor which has multiple components.
 Your processor makes thousands of decisions every single second.
 These decisions allow all of the parts of your computer to communicate and work.

 The power and quality of your processor are measured in a number of ways.
 Two of the most common indicators are clock speed and the number of cores.

 What is Clock Speed?

 Clock speed is the number of decisions or processes that your CPU can undertake per second.
 This number is measured in GHz.
 1GHz is 1000 processes per second.

 The higher the speed, the more decisions your computer can make every second and the smoother your computer will run when you start doing demanding work.
 The processor speed that you need depends on the tasks that you will be doing.

 A core is essentially a component of the CPU.
 Old processors used to have a single core.
 That meant that the processor could only undertake one single task at a time.

 Multi-core processors are what we use today.
 Dual-core processors can work on 2 separate tasks; a quad-core processor can work on 4 separate tasks, as it has four cores.